 As a customer opinion researcher, you should try to segment your users and prequalify them as future respondents.

 This, in turn, allows you to address bigger or smaller chunks of users to get only the most relevant answers.

-Secondly, you can also take advantage of the decades-long survey sample size technique to compliment your widely-targeted questionnaires.
-Depending on your needs, you can either derive a sample from the entire audience, or from a chosen segment (for example, a group of active users).
+You can also take advantage of the decades-long survey sample size technique to complement your widely-targeted questionnaires.
+Depending on your needs, you can either derive a sample from the entire audience or a chosen segment (for example, a group of active users).

 Let's focus on sample sizes a bit more.